 - Each party’s promise to protect the other party from third party claims that may arise from things that are in the promising party’s control.

-- Ways that either party can terminate the contract, including actions reflecting poorly on either party’s reputation, cancellations due to safety concerns or our cancellation at least 30 days before the performance.
+- Ways that either party may terminate the contract, including because of actions reflecting poorly on either party’s reputation, cancellations due to safety concerns or our cancellation at least 30 days before the performance.

 - Choice of law and venue in the District of Columbia because we are based, and the Festival takes place, here.